fastrgv/AdaVenture/README.md

 then choose resume at startup and pick gamestatex.txt.
 Note that this recover file is NOT created if you die, but only if the game malfunctions.

-* Maze/Labyrinth hint: For a younger generation that is not familiar with the original Atari Adventure game, note that there is a magenta colored moveable "bridge" that may be picked up and carried to another location where a shortcut is needed with the following shape: **][**  Its use is required to access the chalice, and to escape the labyrinth in levels 2 & 4.

 * To change the appearance of the avatar, simply download your favorite MineCraft Skin, rename it to "skin.png" and put it into the ./data/ directory.
 You should probably backup the current skin before you do this, in case of trouble.
 See http://www.minecraftskins.net/.
-See also ./data/avatars/ for a small selection.
+See also ./data/avatars/instructions.txt.

 * For developers, serves as a great example of modern OpenGL programming using GLSL 330, shaders, uniforms and Freetype fonts.